uw-astro-480/uw-astro-480.github.io/docs/lecture_notes/photometry/photometry.md

-# ARCSAT and observing proposals
+# Photometry and CCD calibrations

 <br>